INTRODUCTION

 TIA has observed that there are a number of very savvy investors who have already recognized the importance of nuclear energy to our success in rapidly reducing demand for dirty fuels.
 These include individuals like Bill Gates, Jeff Bezos, Peter Thiel, Ray Rothrock, Nathan Myhrvold, Carl Page and many others.
 While billionaires have the ability to conduct their own due diligence and place big bets, most of us do not.
 Regular investors, seeking clean energy opportunities, are primarily focused on renewable energy sources.
 Nevertheless, a broad array of NASA, IPCC, National Academy of Science and academic experts have been urging support for the expansion of nuclear power in order to best tackle our CO2 problems.

 Beginning back in 2014, TIA’s “nuclear-inclusive” clean energy research led it to places where few investment professionals go: nuclear industry conferences.
 Through those experiences, we began to hear more and more about the Advanced Nuclear sector and our interest in the development in that sector has grown.
-TIA recognized the importance of public nuclear companies to its efforts to effect a quantitative approach to sustainable investing which includes an energy sector.
-Now we are looking to invest in the Advanced Nuclear sector as well.
+While there are a number of larger public nuclear companies working in this space, we believe there is the potential for considerable growth in the nuclear sector that could come from the Advanced Nuclear sector as well.

 Worsening climate impacts have increased the global urgency to eliminate emissions.
-While opposition to the use of nuclear energy remains, we have seen growing acceptance of nuclear energy as a clean energy ally in state policies in New York, New Jersey, Connecticut, Illinois and Ohio, which have all passed legislation that protects existing nuclear plants and even among environmental groups like The Nature Conservancy, the Union of Concerned Scientists and the World Resources Institute.
-There are now several new federal bills that support nuclear innovation which have been signed into law recently (see: NEICA and NEIMA) a growing pro-nuclear advocacy movement.
+While opposition to the use of nuclear energy remains, we have seen growing acceptance of nuclear energy as a clean energy ally among clean energy advocates and even among environmental groups like The Nature Conservancy, the Union of Concerned Scientists and the World Resources Institute.

 There is well over $6 trillion in pension and foundation investment funds that has already committed to “divest” from fossil fuels and which needs to be re-invested in alternative sources of clean energy.
 Fund managers are looking to find investments in truly game-changing solutions—especially those that can compete with fossil fuels on price—and be scalable at the gigaton level.
-When a nuclear reactor fissions, 200,000,000 electron volts of energy (EVs) is released without any CO2.
-Compared that to the 2 EVs of energy released when a hydrocarbon bond that is broken in burning coal, oil or gas, and we think you’ll see why fission is a truly compelling source of abundant energy that can help solve our globe’s energy and CO2 problems.
+When the dust clears on the energy transition, we believe that most of that capital will leave their homes with fossil fuel-related ventures and land in ventures bringing a new generation of nuclear power to the world.